LandonSchropp/dotfiles/readme.md

 # Dotfiles

 This is a guide to setting up my personal development environment.
-It's meant get me up and running as fast as possible on a clean install of macOS.
+It's meant to get me up and running as fast as possible on a clean install of macOS.
 After running through all of the installation scripts and instructions, you'll have an environment configured with the following tools.

-* **[Homebrew](http://mxcl.github.com/homebrew/)**: A bad ass little package manager for macOS.
+* **[Homebrew](http://mxcl.github.com/homebrew/)**: A badass little package manager for macOS.
 * **[Git](https://git-scm.com/)**: Everyone's favorite distributed version control system.
 * **[Node.js](https://nodejs.org/en/)**: The JavaScript runtime.
 * **[Neovim](https://neovim.io/)**: The world's best text editor.